WOWK-TV: Analog-to-digital conversion

 WOWK-TV discontinued regular programming on its analog signal, over VHF channel 13, in early 2009.
 The station's digital signal relocated from its pre-transition UHF channel 47 to VHF channel 13.
 On January 25, 2009, an ice storm damaged the primary analog VHF channel 13 transmitter.
 Rather than repair it for two more months of service, the station shut down its analog transmission early and brought its digital channel 13 transmitter on-line.

+Tower

+The station's broadcast tower, WOWK Television Tower, is a 338.94 m-tall guyed TV mast located in Huntington, West Virginia.
+The tower was built in 1975 and is currently the third-tallest structure in West Virginia.
+The tallest is the WVAH-TV tower in Scott Depot, followed by the WSAZ-TV tower.